Primer81/vintage-story-mods/README.md

 - `rebuild`: Rebuilds everything using `dotnet` and Cake for debug and release.
 - `install`: Installs the release build into the active Vintage Story installation.
 - `uninstall`: Uninstalls the release build from the active Vintage Story installation.
+- `name="<project-name...>"`: Add prior to any other command to specify which projects to target.
+Defaults to a list containing all mod projects under `src` except `DataDumper`.

 The following `make` commands can only be used with one project at a time which can be specified by adding `PROJECT_NAME=<name>` before the command
 - `run`: Launches Vintage Story with the debug build of the mod loaded in.
+- `name="<project-name>"`: Add prior to any other command to specify which project to target.
+Defaults to `DataDumper`.

 If any of the specified project names do not yet exist, they will be created automatically under the `src` directory.

+Other basic `make` commands include:
+- `decompile`: Decompiles the active vintage story installation DLL's into the `references/new` directory using `ilspycmd`.

 Advanced project commands are defined under `make/project.mk`.
 The basic `make` commands are defined in terms of the more advanced commands.
 Some